Write a little about yourself. Just a paragraph will do.

 fabricator (welder) for both artistic and industrial applications.

-I love what I do.
-Any time I get home covered in dust and grease,
+I find alot of satisfaction in it.
+Any time I get home covered in

 Studied political science in my early 20s, but my anticapitalist